bioexcel/2020-10-cp2k_qmmm_intro/session_3/Session3_exercise.md

 ## Section 3: Diels-Alder reaction in solution

-The next step is to simulate the Diels Alder reaction in solution.
-To do so we use a QM/MM approach where part of the molecule is defined as QM, and the rest of the molecule and the solvent are defined as MM.
+In this session, we will simulate the Diels Alder reaction in solution.
+To do so we use a QM/MM approach where the reacting part of the molecule is defined quantum mechanically, and the rest of the molecule, as well as the solvent, are defined classically.
 This setup requires us to define link atoms.
 We will explain how to do so in this section.

 This section is divided into 4 parts:
 - System setup